Zero-Training AI™

 Introduction

-The image above is intentionally provocative.
-It shows a budget simulation that begins with $1,000 and, over the course of a simulated year, grows to a very large number.
-This article is NOT about getting rich, media buying tactics, or financial advice.
+BUT this article is NOT about getting rich, media buying tactics, or financial advice.
 It is about a different way of building intelligent decision-making systems.

 Check out the source code in the GitHub project linked above to see how the code works.